 In delivering the curriculum, in line with our Teaching and Learning Policy, it is crucial for staff to generate curiosity in the pupils through their teaching of the subject and develop in them a sense of respect and appreciation for other religions and cultures.
-Creating a sense of awe and wonder is
+Creating a sense of awe and wonder is important in delivering the curriculum so the children acquire an understanding of how the subject is fundamental in encompassing some of humanity's most searching questions and its deepest hopes.

 It is the intention that Philosophy Circles, recently introduced to the school curriculum, will complement the delivery of many Faith & Belief units of study.
 This domain lends itself perfectly to exploring concepts through debate so with a greater awareness of what constructive discussion looks like, Faith & Belief lessons will become increasingly purposeful.
 As Faith & Belief is a subject that demands discussion, evidence of these taking place will be found in class P4C scrap books, updated on a weekly basis.
-If opportunities for debate on a Faith & Belief theme, for instance 'What is a Religion' or questions like 'Does the existence of evil mean God doesn't love us?' arise beyond the defined topics, staff are encouraged to give time to dialogue.
+If opportunities for debate on a Faith & Belief theme, for instance 'What is a Religion?' or questions like 'Does the existence of evil mean God doesn't love us?' arise beyond the defined topics, staff are encouraged to give time to dialogue.
 Thus Faith & Belief and P4C sessions may combine.

-Children are encouraged to have enquiring mind and high level Blooms Taxonomy questioning is evident in day-to-day teaching.
+Children are encouraged to have enquiring mind and high-level Blooms Taxonomy questioning is evident in day-to-day teaching.